 If you love ponies, you'll love the Pony Club.
 You'll enjoy the friendship, the activities, learning more about ponies, riding and looking after them and most of all having fun!
 All this while you have the opportunity to gain internationally recognised achievement badges and qualifications.
-Valley Farm is a Pony Club Centre, which means that children who join through us do not need to own their own pony to take part in all The Pony Club activities.
+Valley Farm is a Pony Club Centre, which means we are a branch of the National and International Pony Club, and that children who join through us do not need to own their own pony to take part in all The Pony Club activities.

 Here's what you can do at Valley Farm Pony Club Centre: